jielulovesdessert/jielulovesdessert.github.io/README.md

-# TensorFlow js Example: Classify Gutenberg books
+# TensorFlow.js Example: Classify Gutenberg books with LSTM

 This project uses Layers API of TensorFlow.js to create a text classifier for three books from [Project Gutenberg](https://www.gutenberg.org/)